What’s the first step for setting up a group plan for my overseas staff?

 Several of the insurance companies we work with will accept a group with as few as 2 members for setting up a group plan.
 So, you are never too small of a group for getting quotes.
-In fact, it makes sense to get quotes when small so that new staff can be eligible immediately with no preconditions or risk of refusal, at the same rate as current insured staff.
+In fact, it makes sense to get quotes when small so that new staff can be eligible can be enrolled automatically.

 Everyone on the same group plan must agree to the deductible and benefits the group has chosen.
-However, sometimes it is possible to set up two separate groups within a large organization to meet the insurance needs of all employees.
-The unique benefit of working with a broker such as Good Neighbor is that we can offer customized solutions that individual insurers cannot.
+However, for large groups (over 100), some companies will offer 2 options, that employees can select.
+The unique benefit of working with a broker such as Good Neighbor is that we can offer customized solutions than by going to multiple carriers.

 Here are just a few of the major benefits of group plan vs. individual plans: